Robert Eric Frykenberg

 Robert Eric Frykenberg (June 8, 1930 – April 15, 2025) was a Swedish-American historian, scholar and author.
 He was an emeritus professor at the University of Wisconsin-Madison.

-Frykenberg is known for his seminal book, Guntur District, 1788-1848: A History of Local Influences on Central Authority in South India, This book informed all his subsequent works: e.g. traditional processes of power, land control and social structures, educational institutions, language issues, conversion movements, urban formations, and religions such as Christianity and "syndicated" modern Hinduism.
+Frykenberg is known for his seminal book, Guntur District, 1788–1848: A History of Local Influences on Central Authority in South India, This book informed all his subsequent works which covered themes including: traditional processes of power, land control and social structures, educational institutions, language issues, conversion movements, urban formations, and religions such as Christianity and syndicated modern Hinduism.

 Early life and education

 Frykenberg was born on the 8th June 1930 in Ootacamund, Tamil Nadu, South India, he was brought up speaking Telugu.
 He went to Breeks Memorial School, a British boys school in Ootacamund, and Kodaikanal International School, an American school in Kodaikanal and Wheaton Academy in Illinois.

-Frykenberg has a B.A in history and philosophy from Bethel University in 1951; an M.A. in political science and history from the University of Minnesota in 1953; four years advanced study in political science at the University of California (Berkeley), and Ph.D. in the history of India from the University of London's School of Oriental and African Studies in 1961.
+Frykenberg graduated with a B.A in history and philosophy from Bethel University in 1951; an M.A. in political science and history from the University of Minnesota in 1953; completed four years advanced study in political science at the University of California (Berkeley), and completed a PhD in the history of India from the School of Oriental and African Studies, University of London, in 1961.

 Career

 Frykenberg began his career at the University of Chicago in 1961.
 In 1962, he joined the history faculty of the University of Wisconsin-Madison, becoming a full professor in 1971.
 At retirement in 1997, he was made emeritus professor.

 In 1964 he founded the South Asia Microform Project.
 From 1970 to 1973, he served as chair of the South Asian Studies Department and director of the South Asia Center.
 In 1972, he founded the Annual Conference on South Asia.
 From 1994 to 1999, he directed a Pew Research Advancement Project, focusing on Christianity in India.
 He also delivered the annual Radhakrishnan Lectures at Oxford University in 1996.
-From 1997 to 2022, he was co-general editor, with Brian Stanley of Edinburgh University, of the Erdmann's Studies in the History of Christian Missions, which produced twenty-nine volumes of contributions to the history of Christian missions.
+From 1997 to 2022, he was co-general editor, with Brian Stanley of University of Edinburgh, of the Eerdmans' Studies in the History of Christian Missions, which produced twenty-nine volumes of contributions to the history of Christian missions.